Reflections

 Preaching Hope for the Future

-As our congregation grows smaller, our mission has never felt more urgent.
-The world still thirsts for justice, still aches for compassion, longs for truth.
-And so, we pass the torch to those we’ve taught, those we’ve served, and those who have stood beside us in ministry.
+As our congregation evolves, the mission entrusted to us has never felt more urgent.
+The world still thirsts for justice, still aches for compassion, still longs for truth.
+And so, we share the torch with those we’ve taught, those we’ve served, and those who have stood beside us in ministry.

-Our charism is not tied to numbers or buildings.
-It lives in every life we’ve touched, every mind we’ve opened, every soul we’ve stirred to action.
-It lives in our lay partners, our collaborators, our friends in the wider Dominican family, and all those who continue to live and preach with their lives.
+The Dominican charism is not tied to numbers or buildings.
+It lives in every life touched, every mind opened, every soul stirred to action.
+As it is embodied in us, so too, it lives among our lay partners, collaborators, friends in the wider Dominican family, and all those who continue to live and preach with their lives.

-We are now called to kindle the flame in others — not just to share our story, but to ignite new ones.
-We see this in the growing number of lay leaders carrying forward our ministries, in alumni leading with integrity, in parish and community partners walking the path of justice and mercy.
+We are called to invite others into the bright energy found in pursuits of truth, love, and justice—to kindle a spark—by sharing our story and preaching by our lives.
+We see hope in the growing number of lay leaders carrying forward our ministries, in alums leading with integrity, in parish and community partners walking the path of justice and mercy.

-The next 175 years may not look like the past — but the light will shine on.
-Because we are not just celebrating where we’ve been, we are investing in where we’re going.
-And as long as people are willing to stand for truth, to serve with love, and to pursue justice with courage, the Dominican spirit will never fade.
+The next 175 years may not look like the past—but the light shines on.
+We are not just celebrating where we’ve been, we are investing in where we’re going.
+And so as long as people are willing to stand for truth, to serve with love, and to pursue justice with courage, the Dominican spirit will only burn brighter.

-Let us continue together — carrying the torch, sharing the light, and setting the world ablaze with the Gospel.
+Let us continue together—carrying the torch, sharing the light, setting the world ablaze with the Gospel, and preaching hope for the future!

 Participating Community Partners